-Nowadays it is so much easier.
+Nowadays, it is so much easier.

 There are population reports, so I can see the exact number of cards that have been graded to help estimate the overall population of a card.

-There are certificate numbers in which I can go online to verify if a card in question has actually been graded or not.
+There are certificate numbers in which I can go online to verify if a card in question has been graded or not.

-I no longer have to guess the condition of a card, when a grading company has already done the work for me.
+I no longer have to guess the condition of a card when a grading company has already done the work for me.

 This goes a long way in helping drive prices higher in a hobby that used to be besieged with counterfeit cards.
-Now, I’m not saying the scammers don’t still exist, but it has become a much cleaner and transparent environment.
+Now, I’m not saying that scammers don’t still exist, but it has become a much cleaner and more transparent environment.

 Why Should I Get My Card Graded?

-The obvious answer as to WHY is that as noted above, getting a card graded will immediately add value to the card.
+The obvious answer as to WHY is that, as noted above, getting a card graded will immediately add value to the card.

-Now this isn’t 100% always going to be true, especially if you overestimate the condition of your card.
+Now, this isn’t 100% always accurate, especially if you overestimate the condition of your card.
 Thus, when trying to self-grade a specific card, I stress that you always estimate conservatively.

-Buyers have trust in the big three third party graders and their ability to provide an accurate grade.
+Buyers have trust in the big three third-party graders and their ability to provide an accurate grade.
 This leads to better resale value in the end for graded cards.

-When you submit your card to one of the grading companies, one of the big benefits in my mind, is the holder provided (also known as a ‘slab’ throughout the hobby).
+When you submit your card to one of the grading companies, one of the significant benefits, in my mind, is the holder provided (also known as a ‘slab’ throughout the hobby).